dmbarbour/glas/docs/GlasDesign.md

 Of course, actualizing these benefits depends on design.
 Graphical programming can be awful if we aren't careful.

-*Aside:* Graphical projection feasibly can be combined with live coding to support staged programming with GUIs.
+*Aside:* For best effect, graphical projection of programs should be combined with live coding and notebook-style apps.
 See *Glas Application Model*.

 ### Automated Testing